top of page

 permanent deacon in 2013.

 Fr.
-Timothy and Deacon Ed serve the parishes of St. Mary's, Centerville and St. Patrick's, Melrose.
+Ron and Deacon Ed serve the parishes of St. Mary's, Centerville and St. Patrick's, Melrose.

 PARISH COUNCIL MEMBERS